oracle/odpi/doc/src/private_structs/dpiSubscr.rst

 :func:`dpiConn_newSubscription()` and are destroyed by calling the function :func:`dpiSubscr_close()` or by releasing the last reference when calling the function :func:`dpiSubscr_release()`.
-All of the attributes of the structure :ref:`dpiBaseType` are included in this structure in addition to the ones specific to this structure described below.
+All of the attributes of the structure :ref:`dpiBaseType<dpiBaseType>` are included in this structure in addition to the ones specific to this structure described below.

 .. member:: dpiConn \*dpiSubscr.conn

-    Specifies a pointer to the :ref:`dpiConn` structure which was used to create this structure.
+    Specifies a pointer to the :ref:`dpiConn<dpiConn>` structure which was used to create this structure.

 .. member:: OCISubscription \*dpiSubscr.handle